BReduardokramer/PurrApp/README.md

 ## In English language

 PurrApp is an demonstration app was built in MIT App Inventor.
-This app will be released to download in second half of 2021.
+This app will be released to download in the first half of 2022.

 ## Screenshots

-The screenshot will be available in second half of 2021.
+The screenshot will be available in the first half of 2022.

 In the case of an problem, bugs or something else, you can provide feedbacks on the future versions, more than the other ones.
 This app was built on MIT App Inventor.